PaulTek8/elk-project/README.md

 ### Access Policies
 The machines on the internal network are not exposed to the public Internet.
 Only the ELK machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
-- _TODO: Add whitelisted IP addresses_

 Home IP address

 Machines within the network can only be accessed by jumpbox VM.
-- _TODO: Which machine did you allow to access your ELK VM?
-What was its IP address?_

 Jump Box 104.210.77.170